 The Globe and Mail

-Recently, Ms. MacDonald made her debut as Princess Aurora in The Sleeping Beauty.
-Her repertoire includes such roles as the Snow Queen in The Nutcracker, Hungarian Princess in Swan Lake, Principal and First Fairy and Diamond Lady in The Sleeping Beauty, Myrtha, Queen of the Wilis, in Giselle, Choleric in The Four Temperaments and La Vaniteuse in Le Petit Prince.
+Ms. MacDonald recently made her debut as Titania in The Dream.
+Her repertoire includes such roles as Princess Aurora in The Sleeping Beauty, the Snow Queen in The Nutcracker, Hungarian Princess in Swan Lake, Myrtha, Queen of the Wilis, in Giselle, Choleric in The Four Temperaments and La Vaniteuse in Le Petit Prince.
 Ms. MacDonald also danced roles in the world premiere of Frame by Frame by Robert Lepage and Guillaume Côté as well as in such ballets as Romeo and Juliet, Cinderella, Onegin, Alice’s Adventures in Wonderland, Nijinsky, Don Quixote, La Fille mal gardée, Hamlet, The Seagull, Pinocchio, The Concert, Symphony in C, Elite Syncopations, Opus 19/The Dreamer, Theme and Variations, The Four Seasons, West Side Story Suite, Glass Pieces, Carousel (A Dance), Emergence, Cacti and The Dreamers Ever Leave You.

 Alexandra MacDonald is sponsored through Dancers First by an anonymous donor.